Doctor of Ministry

 - 30 hour doctoral degree program

-- 4 core courses completed during week-long modules on-campus, with the remaining credits 100% online
+- 4 core courses completed during week-long modules (attend online via Zoom or on-campus)

 Program Introduction Video